ingSlonik/easy-db/packages/core/README.md

 Core of Lite&easy database for the same interface of any implementation.
 The same interface can be used in Node, Web, Mobile, Server and Develop applications.

-> I recommend use this tool exclusively for developing or small projects.

 Include types for TypeScript.

 ## Features